 When 20% of the stakeholders vote against executive pay, the directors should receive a warning (football’s equivalent of a yellow-card) requiring them to explain how the board is going to align executive pay with the concerns of stakeholders.
 If the following year, 20% or more of the stakeholders again vote against executive pay, football’s equivalent of red-card should be issued.

 This would immediately trigger another resolution requiring shareholders/stakeholders to consider whether the entire board, with the exception of the chairman and CEO, ought to be re-elected.
 Such a procedure has some teeth and forces executives the face the consequences of their actions.

 Something similar already exists in Australia, where a vote against executive pay by 25% of shareholders (employees and consumers are excluded) for two consecutive years can trigger possibility of board election.

 The way to solve fat-cattery isn’t listing big earners on a website.
 Instead, corporations need to be democratised – and stakeholders need to be empowered to exert their clout.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.